The One (magazine)

-The One was a video game magazine in the United Kingdom which covered 16-bit home gaming during the late 1980s and early 1990s.
-It was first published by EMAP in October 1988 and initially covered computer games aimed at the Atari ST, Amiga, and IBM PC compatible markets.
+The One is a discontinued video game magazine in the United Kingdom which covers 16-bit home gaming during the late 1980s and early 1990s.
+It was first published by EMAP in October 1988 and started with computer games for the Atari ST, Amiga, and IBM PC compatible markets.

-Like many similar magazines, it contained sections of news, game reviews, previews, tips, help guides, columnist writings, readers' letters, and cover-mounted disks of game demos.
+Like many similar magazines, it contains sections of news, game reviews, previews, tips, help guides, columnist writings, readers' letters, and cover-mounted disks of game demos.

 The magazine was sometimes criticised for including "filler" content such as articles on Arnold Schwarzenegger with the justification that an upcoming film had a computer game tie-in.

-Readers also initially had trouble buying the magazine due to the name; The One lead to confusion among newsagents over exactly which magazine they meant.

 History

 In 1988 the 16-bit computer scene was beginning to emerge.
 With Commodore's Amiga and Atari's ST starting to gain more and more coverage in the multi format titles, EMAP decided it was time for a dedicated magazine aimed at the user of these 16-bit computers.
 The One for 16-Bit Games was launched and covered the Atari ST, Amiga, and PC games market.
 Produced by editor Gary Penn and a small team of contributors, the magazine went on to gain a circulation figures of over 40,000 readers.

 The industry voted The One for 16-Bit Games "Magazine of the Year" in February 1990.

 In June 1990, the magazine was extensively redesigned.
 Some regular features were dropped, the layout was changed, and the logo changed slightly to more emphasize ONE.
 The magazine was subtitled "For Amiga, Atari ST and PC Games".